sharat87/prestige/docs/content/guides/templating.md

+---
+description: >
+  Requests can be constructed succintly using templating in the Prestige HTTP Client.
+---

 # Templating

 Templating, in Prestige, refers to the feature of being able to write bits of Javascript in HTTP requests, and have